-My partner and I visited Australia for the first time in 2004.
-We travelled around for a few months, we had this really strong feeling of coming home, feeling at home.
+We travelled around Australia in 2004, and had this really strong feeling of coming home, feeling at home.
 It is hard to describe.
 In Australia people work hard, but it also has a culture of leisure and it is less stressed compared to the Netherlands.
 Ten years later, in 2014, we finally made the move to migrate to Melbourne.

-We knew no one when we arrived, my partner was pregnant with our first child and we didn’t have a job.
-We did save up enough money so we didn’t have to work for a few months.
+We knew no one when we arrived, my partner was pregnant with our first child and we were unemployed.
+We had enough savings to hang in there for a few months.
 I must have sent over one hundred job applications, including the ones I sent when we were still living in the Netherlands.
-In the end I found a job as accountant in taxation.
-My background is tax consultant, but was not recognised in Melbourne.
-I think the two countries are very similar, but employers don’t think so.
+In the end I found a job as an accountant in taxation.
+My background is tax consultant but was not recognised in Melbourne.
+I think the two tax systems are very similar, but employers don’t think so.

-Early 2020 we will move to Curacao, partly because my skills aren’t recognised here.
-I have received an employment offer in Curacao that I couldn’t refuse.
-We don’t see it as leaving Australia per se because we feel we weren’t successful, we like to see it as moving to a new place.
+We will be moving to Curacao, partly because my skills aren’t recognised here.
+I received an employment offer in Curacao that I couldn’t refuse, so who am I so refuse that?
+We don’t see it as leaving Australia per se, we like to see it as moving to a new place.